Why A Single Question Decides The Fates Of Central American Migrants

 Immigration and Naturalization Service v.
 Elias-Zacarias became one of the most important cases in asylum law in the United States.
 It was a big victory for the George H.W.
 Bush administration, which argued that a broader reading of the law would open the floodgates along the southern border.

-The decision didn't preclude Central Americans fleeing forced conscription from asking for political asylum, but it raised the bar for proving it.
+The decision didn't foreclose on the idea that Central Americans fleeing forced conscription could claim political asylum, but it raised the bar for proving it.
 Suddenly, it meant that asylum seekers not only had to show that they had expressed a political opinion but that their persecutors would come after them because of that opinion.

 The question of whether Central Americans fleeing violence should be considered refugees under the law has been debated since the 1980 Refugee Act was passed.